Bike trainers may seem like complicated devices, but their principle is simple. They need to provide you with resistance when pedaling.

 Wind-resisted bike trainers use a fan that creates resistance as it spins through the air.
 The faster you pedal, the higher the resistance.

-There is no way to regulate the resistance of wind trainers except how fast you pedal and what gear you use.
+There is no way to regulate the resistance of wind trainers except by how fast you pedal and what gear you use.

 Examples of wind bike trainers: Cycleops Wind Trainer